 A question travellers often ask us is: “Packing for New Zealand holiday, what should I bring”?
 Well, it’s very simple – less is more!
 It’s most important to bring the right type of clothing for travel in NZ.
-New Zealand is an outdoorsy place, so the focus will not be on fancy night dresses and suits, but on practical outfits supporting whatever your trip focus is.
+New Zealand is an outdoorsy place, so the focus certainly won’t be on fancy night dresses and suits.
+Where the more practical outfits that relate to whatever your trip entails.

 Key luggage aspects to packing for New Zealand

-Does packing matter with the length of my holiday?
+Does packing relate to the length of my holiday?

-Generally speaking, the longer you travel the less luggage you’ll take with you.
-This is what we have experienced over the past 30 years when travelling the world.
-You simply cannot and don’t want to prepare for all eventualities.
-Sometimes you’ll see fellow travellers dragging several pieces of suitcases behind them; don’t go there.
+Generally speaking, the longer you travel, the less luggage you should take with you.
+This is what we discovered over the past 30 years when travelling the world.
+You simply cannot and do not want to prepare for all eventualities.
+We’ve all seen those travellers dragging several pieces of suitcases behind them – don’t go there!
 There are smarter ways to travel ‘light’.

 What to wear in the great New Zealand Outdoors?

-We recommend the ‘onion system’, which basically means layers of clothing.
-Those can be peeled on and off according to the weather and location situations.
-This is also has the most effective benefit when reducing your packing space in your luggage.
-For some outdoor tours – see heli hiking on glacier – you will get special equipment (e.g. boots, rain jacket, gaiters, walking stick).
+We recommend the ‘onion system’.
+What this means is basically layering your clothing.
+Where layers that can be peeled off and on, according to the weather situations.
+This is actually has the most effective strategy for reducing your packing space in your luggage.
+For some outdoor tours – see heli hiking on glacier – you will get be provided with just about everything you need (e.g. boots, rain jacket, gaiters, walking stick).

 Day packs for walking in the New Zealand bush

-When going hiking or walking in New Zealand’s great outdoor, always take a rain jacket as well as a day pack to fit in some extra food, water bottles, mobile phone, valuable and other helpful items (don’t leave credit card and passports in your car!).
-Using a day pack is also a great idea on the aircraft as hand luggage.
+If you’re going hiking in New Zealand’s great outdoor, always remember to take a rain jacket.
+Do include a day pack to for extra food, water bottles, mobile phone, valuable and other helpful items.
+And remember this – don’t leave credit card and passports in your car!
+Using a day pack is perfect as hand luggage on an aircraft.
 Read on re day walk like the Hollyford Track.

 Laundry options while travelling New Zealand